 Guam residents cast wary eye at North Korea after launch

+In this May 15, 2017 photo, tourists walk past a hotel in Tamuning, Guam on day the North Korea conducted its latest ballistic missile test.
 While most of the United States is still out of reach of a missile launched by North Korea, the U.S. territory of Guam, a key military hub in the Pacific, could be within range.
-That realization, coming after a missile launch over the weekend, had residents of the island casting a wary eye amid rising nuclear tensions between Pyongyang and Washington.

 |Title